cmu-psych-fms/json-http/README.md

 return value of that function to JSON and returns it to the caller.
 It was created for use in the DARPA Project Kallisti, but likely will have use in other projects, too.
 Various choices made here are simply best guesses for what we want, and will undoubtedly evolve as we negotiate the needs of our caller(s).
-When using this for other projects it will probably be best to clone it and modify it to taste for those other projects.
+When using this for other projects it will probably be best to fork it and modify it to taste for those other projects.
 It currently uses port 9899, but this can, of course, be easily changed.

 This has only been tested in [SBCL](https://www.sbcl.org) both on MacOS on M4 and on Ubuntu Linux on x86-64 but will probably work in other modern Common Lisp